Sweet facts about Erythritol and Why Root'd Uses It

 Since it is naturally made from plant-based sources like corn or wheat and then purified to remove the carbs (glucose) and calories (4 calories per gram) our body processes erythritol differently than other sugars because it does not stimulate insulin release nor increase blood glucose levels.* What happens really is that it just passes through our system without being absorbed at all!

-A study conducted on 24 adults with type 2 diabetes discovered that taking 36 grams of erythritol daily for a month improved blood vessel function, potentially lowering their risk of heart disease. *
+A study 6conducted on 24 adults with type 2 diabetes discovered that taking 36 grams of erythritol daily for a month improved blood vessel function, potentially lowering their risk of heart disease.*

 Takeaway